 By Adrianne Mann and Karen Bonomo

-Providing in-home care is challenging work on a typical day, as clinical staff work diligently to keep patients safe and healthy in a home environment they do not completely control.
+Providing home health care is challenging work on a typical day, as clinical staff work diligently to keep patients safe and healthy in a home environment they do not completely control.
 The home care reality comes even more into focus during the coronavirus pandemic, where home health care workers are the front line in fighting this crisis.

 The challenge of home care workers has largely gone unnoticed.